Kwegu people

-The Kwegu are an ethnic group that lives on the western banks of the Omo River in the Southern Nations, Nationalities, and Peoples' Region (SNNPR) of Ethiopia.
+The Kwegu are an ethnic group that lives on the western banks of the Omo River in the newly formed South Ethiopia Region.
 Some members of the Kwegu also live on the eastern banks of the river among the Mursi.
 Previously they were hunter-gatherers, but today they are engaged in a mixed economy of hunting, farming, beekeeping, and fishing.

 Demography and Population

-Based on the Ethiopian 2007 census, the total population of the Kwegu is 1,974, of which 1,595 live in the Nyangatom district, whereas the remaining live in different regions and areas of Ethiopia.
+Based on the Ethiopian 2007 housing and population census, the total population of the Kwegu is 1,974, of which 1,595 live in the Nyangatom district, whereas the remaining live in different regions and areas of Ethiopia.
 Of the total population, 1,435 are rural residents, whereas the remaining 539 are urban residents.

 They are known by different names among their neighbors.
 For instance, they are called Muguji by the Kara, Nyidi by the Mursi and the Surma, Yidi by the Bodi and Baachá by the Amhara.
 From a Kwegu perspective, these terms are often viewed as pejorative expressions attached to them by their neighbors and imply that they are poor people or a group of low-status minorities identified with hunting or honey gathering.
 For instance, the meaning of the Mursi name for the Kwegu, Nyidi, is "poor or cattleless people".
 The name Muguji implies the place where they first settled during their migration to the region.
 Although their neighbors called them by these different names, Kwegu is their preferred name for themselves.